raznulasri/Pre-Deployment/README.md

-# Pre-Upgrade System State Audit Script
+# Pre-Deployment System State Audit Script

 This Bash script captures and records the current state of a Linux system (*snapshot/baseline*) before performing any system upgrade or major maintenance.